o3de/o3de.org/content/docs/user-guide/_index.md

 ### Modular Engine and Components

 + Take only the bits your project needs!
-No need to adopt the entire engine, as all objects are now Gems (libraries with standard interfaces), including Core O3DE modules and components
+No need to adopt the entire engine, as all objects are now Gems (libraries with standard interfaces), including Core O3DE modules and components.
 + Precompiled binary, library, and header support for engine modules and Gems.
 Adding or removing precompiled Gems do not require project recompilation.
 Upgrading to new engine versions only require resolving any compile issues in project code.
 + Easily customize engine components and replace prebuilt Gems with your own custom modules!